Are military families being scammed by their on-base energy company?

 - “Housing found that electrical usage in our home spiked from Midnight- 7 AM, when we were sleeping.”

-Officially, there are two ways to handle a high bill problem: contact the energy company to survey your meter, and contact Housing to survey your home usage.
+Officially, there are two ways to handle a high energy bill problem: contact the energy company to survey your meter, and contact the Housing Office to survey your home usage.
 Unfortunately, at least half of the families I interviewed who requested a survey never heard back from the energy company or Housing office.
 On our base, the Energy Management Company is YES Energy.
 The Housing companies are Lincoln Military Housing and Hunt.
 These companies manage energy and housing on military bases across the country.

 - “Housing did nothing.
 We called and they said they would send someone out the next day.
 It has been 16 days, and nothing has happened.”